Duba Concession, Okavango Delta and Moremi, Botswana

 Botswana’s winter is May to October when the weather is hot during the day (not stiflingly hot) and cold at night.
 Botswana's summer months (November to April) can be hot and humid and there is a chance of rain.
 Botswana has one rainy season which runs between mid-December and runs through to mid-March.

-Call us on to start planning your vacation to Duba Plains or take a look at our itineraries to Okavango Delta and Moremi
+Call us on 020 3993 5269 to start planning your holiday to Duba Plains or take a look at our itineraries to Botswana

 Situated on an island in the furthest reaches of the Okavango Delta, Duba Plains is one of the most remote luxury tented camps in the region.
 With only six bespoke tents, the camp prides itself on intimacy as well as remarkable game viewing.